Find Affordable College Courses

 100 Yearly Graduations

 Saint Francis University comes in at #9 on our list of the most popular colleges offering master's degrees in allied health.
 Roughly 2,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $38,852 per year, while in-state graduate students, on average, pay $21,920 per year.
-The allied health program at Saint Francis University awarded 100 master's degrees during the 2020-2021 school year.
-Of these students, 83% were women and 5% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $41,020 per year, while in-state graduate students, on average, pay $21,290 per year.
+During the most recent year for which we have data, 100 people received their master's degree in allied health from Saint Francis.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 92% were women.
+Data shows that Saint Francis graduates that hold this degree go on to make a median salary of $111,759.

 97 Yearly Graduations

 University of Washington - Seattle Campus comes in at #12 on our list of the most popular colleges offering master's degrees in allied health.
 Roughly 48,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,927 per year, while in-state graduate students, on average, pay $16,605 per year.
-During the 2020-2021 academic year, 97 people received their master's degree in allied health from UW Seattle.
-Of these students, 54% were women and 27% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,524 per year, while in-state graduate students, on average, pay $17,514 per year.
+During the most recent year for which we have data, 97 people received their master's degree in allied health from UW Seattle.
+About 59% of this group were women, and 43% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in allied health at University of Washington - Seattle Campus make a median salary of 111,759.

 #13